Joe Burrow Player Prop Bets for the NFL Playoffs | Cincinnati vs. Las Vegas 1/15/2022

 Matchup vs. Las Vegas

-- In one matchup against the Raiders, Burrow threw for 148 passing yards, 114.5 yards less than his over/under in Saturday's game.
+- In one matchup against the Raiders, Burrow threw for 148 passing yards, 115.5 yards below his over/under in Saturday's game.

 - Burrow threw a touchdown pass in that outing against the Raiders.